QITI/pySLM2/doc/source/controller.rst

 The specifications of the programing interfaces are defined in the base class, ``pySLM2.util.DMDController``.

 Note that pySLM2 doesn't implement the communication protocols directly.
-It its built on top of several packages.
+It is built on top of several packages.
 See :ref:`sec-optional-dependencies` for details.

 Visitech Luxbeam Controller